LOEFFLER’S FORGOTTEN OCTET

 —Philip Hale, Musical Courier, February 23, 1898

-In April 2020, Graeme Steele Johnson discovered the unpublished manuscript to a forgotten, 125-year-old work by the Berlin-born, Boston-based composer Charles Martin Loeffler (1861-1935).
+In April 2020, Graeme Steele Johnson discovered the unpublished manuscript to a forgotten, 125-year-old work by the Berlin-born, Boston-based composer Charles Martin Loeffler (1861-1935) in the archives of the Library of Congress.
 Unpublished, unrecorded and unheard since 1897, the piece is scored for an octet of two clarinets, harp, string quartet and double bass, and was premiered at Boston's Association Hall by the Kneisel Quartet and members of the Boston Symphony Orchestra.
 One reviewer present "[could] hardly say enough" about the Octet, writing that "the work took nearly everyone by storm."
 A second performance took place the following month, in March of 1897, at the home of Isabella Stewart Gardner.
 Incredibly, the piece was never heard again.

 Hailed in obituaries as the "dean of American composers," Loeffler was one of the most performed American composers at home and abroad during his lifetime.
 He joined the Boston Symphony as assistant concertmaster in 1882—the orchestra's second season, and a time when Boston was the "musical Athens of America."
 With its Brahmsian opening, Wagnerian Adagio and folksy alla Zingara finale, the collision of styles in Loeffler's Octet embodies the groping for national identity happening in America's nascent musical landscape at the time.